How can I manage the long list of Applications in a Reader Bin? Sorting & Filtering

 Clicking on Save applies the filter and restricts your Application view:

 You can build Boolean combinations for your Filter.
-For example, if you only wanted to see those Applications for the MS, Ecology Program that are applying for Fall 2021, open the Filter panel again, select the field Intended Term (search for it), set the value to Fall 2021, and Save.
+For example, if you only wanted to see those Applications for the MAT_EGED Program that are applying for Summer 2021, open the Filter panel again, select the field Intended Term (search for it), set the value to Summer 2021, and Save.

 Two fields adjacent implies .AND.
 Boolean logic (Applications must have both this Intended Program and this intended Term).
 You can also build more complex logic using the parentheses, the .OR. and the .NOT. selections in the Filter.